The Man From UNCLE

 lanai door.
 Lights snapped on, bathing the spy in brilliance.

-"Happy New Year and welcome to Hawaii,
+"Happy New Year and welcome to

 Solo gasped in a breath of surprise when he